betterscientificsoftware/bssw.io/Articles/Blog/2022-08-Team-of-Teams-Panel.md

 research interests are numerical algorithms, particularly iterative linear system solvers and algebraic multigrid methods, high-performance computing, parallel algorithms, performance evaluation and scientific software design.
-She has a Ph.D in Computer Science from the University of Illinois at Urbana-Champaign and a Diplom in Mathematics from Bochum University in Germany.
+She has a Ph.D. in Computer Science from the University of Illinois at Urbana-Champaign and a Diplom in Mathematics from Bochum University in Germany.

 <!---